 Here's the Average Length of Engagement for Couples

 The duration of your engagement is ultimately up to you, but many couples are waiting at least a year before exchanging vows.
-According to our 2018 Real Weddings Study, the average engagement length for U.S. couples was 13.6 months.
-Of course, it’s important to keep in mind that this number is a national average and takes into account a variety of responses.
+According to The Knot 2019 Real Weddings Study, the average engagement length for U.S. couples was 15 months.
+Of course, it's important to keep in mind that this number is a national average and takes into account a variety of responses.
 Some engagements are shorter (like a month, for example) while others last for years.
 We say there's no "wrong" or "right" length of time to be engaged—every relationship is different, and you and your partner should decide what's best for you.

 Similarly, there's no science behind popping the question.
 In fact, the length of time couples dated before the engagement varied widely.
 According to The Knot 2019 Jewelry and Engagement Study, three-fourths of all couples who exchanged vows this year dated for two or more years before getting engaged.
 However, 30 percent of couples dated for less than two years—and nearly half of those couples dated for less than a year.